sensor-dream/APIVOF/guidelines/list-info/g-packs-in-system-fedora-34.md

 <summary>git-review</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : A Git helper for integration with Gerrit
+Short desc    : A Git helper for integration with Gerrit
 URL          : https://opendev.org/opendev/git-review
-Лицензия     : ASL 2.0
+License      : ASL 2.0
-Описание     : An extension for source control system Git that creates and manages review
+Descript     : An extension for source control system Git that creates and manages review
              : requests in the patch management system Gerrit.
 It replaces the rfc.sh script.
 ```